pleabargain/EnglishHelpsYourCareer/tense past continuous.md

 ---

 The past continuous tense is **formed by combining the past tense of to be** (i.e., was/were) with the verb's present participle (-ing word).
 There are many situations in which this verb tense might be used in a sentence.
 For example, it is often used to describe conditions that existed in the past.
-The past continuous is formed using was/were + present participle.
+The past continuous is formed using **was/were + present participle**.

 Questions are indicated by inverting the subject and was/were.
 Negatives are made with not.

 ---

 - I was going to call her.
+- I was considering a new job.
+- They were going  to call her at six o clock but they didn't.
 - We were eating a lot of ice cream before we noticed how fat we had gotten.
 - She was taking her time to answer.
 - It was living here for awhile.
 - I was buying foreign currency when my wife [distracted,disturbed] me with some bad news: the dollar was rising in value!
 - They were discovering a lot of pitfalls during the project analysis phase.
 - The bird was living here for awhile.
+- I was trying to find a way to test a remote API before I noticed that there was already a solution on the confluence page.

+- I was trying to find a way to test a remote API before I noticed that someone had already posted a solution.

 - While I was working on the project, Natalie cooked lunch for me.